 Buena Vista Hotels

-If you want to splurge, the Surf Hotel & Chateau is a super cool boutique hotel located right at the base of the Whipple trail system and just steps away from Black Burro Bikes.
+If you want to splurge, the Surf Hotel & Chateau is a super cool boutique hotel located right near the Whipple trail system and just steps away from Black Burro Bikes.
 They also have a great restaurant and bar for post-ride food and drink.

 Buena Vista Restaurants

-The Blend At Buena Vista: The is a cool cafe with an eclectic menu.
+- The Blend At Buena Vista: This is a cool cafe with an eclectic menu.
 Choose from a variety of smoothies (the Princeton is delish) or fill up with a stuffed quesadilla, burrito, or bagel sandwich.

 Have you explored the Buena Vista mountain biking scene?
 What did you think?
 What were your favorite trails or link-ups?
-Let us know in the comments!
+Let me know in the comments!